StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
 # Query Forms

+---
+# Query Forms

 ::: definition
-Query forms are a specific type of page forms and allow to pass individually entered input form data as parameters to query templates.
+==Query forms== are a specific type of page forms and allow to pass individually entered input form data as parameters to query templates.
 A query form requires a query template, ie., a template with an inline query plus a special page that displays both form data and transcluded template on one wiki page.

 Quelle: Individual Definition
 :::